phalcon/documentation/docs/html-link.md

 These components aid in creating Link objects as defined by the [PSR-13][psr-13] standard.

+!!! info "NOTE"

-> **NOTE**: This component does not generate any HTML links.
+    This component does not generate any HTML links.
 It just stores the links and offers methods as defined by the [PSR-13][psr-13] standard.
 You will need to create your own serializers that will parse these objects and generate the necessary output.
 The [Phalcon\Html\Link\Serializer\Header][html-link-serializer-header] serializer is available for you to use.
-{: .alert .alert-info }

 ## Link
 The [Phalcon\Html\Link\Link][html-link-link] is used to create a link and assign attributes to it upon construction.